 2. Fully Nature Inspired

 Traditional European kitchen designs embrace the use of natural materials to create stunning aesthetics.
-With a modern design, you can get more expressive, as a nature aficionado, by taking a nature-inspired design route.
+As a nature aficionado, you can express yourself more expressively with a modern design by taking a nature-inspired design route.

 So, how does that work?